 Government and Lender Mortgage Help

 A non-traditional refinance or a loan modification offered by the federal government or a lender has more flexible income and equity guidelines.
 Making Home Affordable, a temporary government initiative, works with lenders to refinance or modify mortgages with little or no equity.
-The Home Affordable Refinance Program and the Home Affordable Modification Program can lower payments to less than 31 percent of a senior citizen's gross income.
+The Home Affordable Refinance Program can lower payments to less than 31 percent of a senior citizen's gross income.
 Seniors must prove they can make the new payment.
 They can qualify with non-employment income such as Social Security or disability.
 However, HARP is set to expire on Dec.
-31, 2015 and HAMP expires on Dec.
-3, 2016.
+31, 2018.

 Lenders also can offer seniors non-government proprietary loan modifications.
 Program availability and guidelines vary by lender.
 Seniors must contact their lender directly to discuss mortgage forbearance, deferment and modification plans.

 Video of the Day

 The federal government and certain lenders offer reverse mortgages.
 The Home Equity Conversion Mortgage is backed by the Federal Housing Administration, or HECM.
 Reverse mortgages allow senior citizens to use their home equity and remain in the home without monthly payments.
 The lender disburses payments to the homeowner via periodic installments or in a lump sum.
 Seniors repay the lender when they stop living in the home.
 The loan isn't due until the last reverse mortgage borrower dies or moves out of the property.

 State Assistance for Reverse Mortgage Borrowers